embrace-io/embrace-docs/docs/ios/open-source/metadata-user.md

 ---
-title: Working with User Metadata
+title: Adding User Metadata
 sidebar_position: 9
 ---

-# Working with User Metadata in Embrace
+# Adding User Metadata

 This tutorial covers the `MetadataHandler` for managing user metadata in your application.
 The provides a simple yet powerful interface for setting and clearing user-specific properties such as name, email, and identifier.
 This guide will walk you through how to use these properties effectively in your projects.